aporlowski/pi-sdr/README-Speech-to-Text.md

 ### Rules for Comparing Human and AI Transcription

 We used a pretty liberal ruleset while determining if the words in the transcriptions matched.
-The thought behind this ruleset is that no meaning is lost by the rule, or post-processing could correct the errors with no loss to the message meaning.
+The thought process behind this ruleset is that no meaning is lost by the rule, or that context-aware post-processing could correct the errors with no loss to the message meaning.
 The resulting measure is a `% match to human transcription`.
 Note, this does not always correspond to `% meaning retained`.

 **INDISCERNABLE** Words are words that cannot be comprehended given all context cluse.
 For example, police jargon unfamiliar to the transcriber.

 **GARBLED** Words are unclear if a word was transmitted or some other radio noise.

 1. Punctuation and capitalization were not considered